jasonsturges/typescript-npm-package/README.md

 To test within the library, consider using [Storybook](https://storybook.js.org/).
 This approach runs a `storybook` script to load local source files for development.

-Otherewise, follow these steps to test the package from another project:
+Otherwise, follow these steps to test the package from another project:

 **From your library project**, issue the `npm link` (or `yarn link`) command: